maate/tempo-tango/README.md

 Proposition names are written in alphanumeric lowercase.

-## Quick overview of supported operators
+## Quick overview of supported operators from Linear Temporal Logic
 The following operators are supported.

 ```